puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 ## How operating system (OS) changes are triggered

-After the systems are fully updated and [Anaheim stable] is installed, the following registry key and value is set:
+After the systems are fully updated and the Stable channel is installed, the following registry key and value is set:

 - Key: `SOFTWARE\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}`
 - Key value: `BrowserReplacement`

 > [!IMPORTANT]
-> This key is over-written every time [Anaheim stable] is updated.
+> This key is over-written every time the Stable channel is updated.
 As a best practice, we recommend that you don’t delete this key to allow users to access both versions of Microsoft Edge.

 ## How to enable a side-by-side experience with both versions of Microsoft Edge